 - District of Columbia Municipal Regulations §§ 5-E2304 and 5-E2305 state that public schools must provide comprehensive school health education, including instruction on human sexuality and reproduction.
-The instruction must be age-appropriate and taught in grades pre-k–12.
+The instruction must be age-appropriate and taught in grades pre-k–12, though it is not required to be medically accurate.
+It is, however, required to include lessons on abstinence.

 - The superintendent must provide systematic teacher training and staff development activities for health and physical education instructors.
 A list of all textbooks for student and teacher training must be included in the list of textbooks submitted annually to the District Board of Education for its approval.